First Amendment to the United States Constitution: Freedom of speech

 The First Amendment broadly protects the rights of free speech and free press.
 Free speech means the free and public expression of opinions without censorship, interference, or restraint by the government.
 The term "freedom of speech" embedded in the First Amendment encompasses the decision what to say as well as what not to say.
 The speech covered by the First Amendment covers many ways of expression and therefore protects what people say as well as how they express themselves.
 Free press means the right of individuals to express themselves through publication and dissemination of information, ideas, and opinions without interference, constraint, or prosecution by the government.
 In Murdock v.
 Pennsylvania (1943), the Supreme Court stated that "Freedom of press, freedom of speech, freedom of religion are in a preferred position."
 The Court added that a community may not suppress, or the state tax, the dissemination of views because they are unpopular, annoying, or distasteful.
+Writing for the Court, Justice Wiley Blount Rutledge in Thomas v.
+Collins (1945) described the freedoms secured by the First Amendment as occupying a "preferred place" in the constitutional system.
+The phrase “preferred position” later appeared in the Court’s First Amendment jurisprudence.
+In Kovacs v.
+Cooper (1949), Justice Stanley Reed, writing for a plurality, cited Thomas while referring to the “preferred position of freedom of speech in a society that cherishes liberty for all,” but concluded that this preferred position “does not require legislators to be insensible to claims by citizens to comfort and convenience.”
+Justice Frankfurter criticized the phrase in concurrence, arguing that Thomas did not establish that legislation affecting First Amendment rights was presumptively unconstitutional.
 The Constitution protects, according to the Supreme Court in Stanley v.
 Georgia (1969), the right to receive information and ideas, regardless of their social worth, and to be generally free from governmental intrusions into one's privacy and control of one's thoughts.
 As stated by the Court in Stanley: "If the First Amendment means anything, it means that a State has no business telling a man, sitting alone in his own house, what books he may read or what films he may watch.
 Our whole constitutional heritage rebels at the thought of giving government the power to control men's minds."

 Despite the common misconception that the First Amendment prohibits anyone from limiting free speech, the text of the amendment prohibits only the federal government, the states, and local governments from doing so.
 State constitutions provide free speech protections similar to those of the U.S. Constitution.
 In a few states, such as California, a state constitution has been interpreted as providing more comprehensive protections than the First Amendment.
 The Supreme Court has permitted states to extend such enhanced protections, most notably in Pruneyard Shopping Center v.
 Robins.